MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Prepare-IE11.md

 Sync with [OneDrive Files On-Demand](https://support.microsoft.com/office/0e6860d3-d9f3-4971-b321-7092438fb38e) helps you work with all your cloud files in File Explorer without having to download all the files and use storage space on your device.
 For easy access to files that people share with you or that you find in SharePoint or Teams, you can [add shortcuts to shared folders](https://support.microsoft.com/office/d66b1347-99b7-4470-9360-ffc048d35a33).
 The shortcuts then appear in your OneDrive so you can find and work with the files.

 We understand that some customers continue to depend on Open with Explorer.
-To ease this transition, customers who go to a document library in Internet Explorer 11 will see the Classic experience.
+To ease this transition, customers who go to a document library in Internet Explorer 11 will see the Classic experience with this feature available.

 To get started deploying and configuring OneDrive in your environment and migrating files, start at the [OneDrive resources page](/onedrive/onedrive).
 Keep in mind, though, that some environments aren’t compatible with OneDrive sync.